Some Success Stories

 Eric Lieberman (Class of 2012) was hired after graduation by the Garden's Education Division as the Garden Education Manager where he helps to manage the School and the Plant Information Office.

 Mira Peck (Class of 2012) has a BFA from N.Y.U.'s Tisch School of the Arts.
-After graduation, she was hired as an estate gardener at a large private property in the Hudson Valley.
+After graduation, she was hired as an estate gardener at a at a 600-acre private property in Millbrook, NY.

 Orrin Sheehan (Class of 2012) was hired after graduation as a gardener at The High Line.
 He has a bachelor's degree in graphic design and new media from Johnson & Wales University.